K9 Nose Work® NW1, NW2 & NW3 TRIALS

 Trial spaces will be awarded in the following manner:

-- In the event that you are having technical difficulties with the entry system, please email firstname.lastname@example.org or to the end of the draw period.
+● In the event that you are having technical difficulties with the entry system, please email trialEntry@nasw.net prior to the end of the draw period.

-- If a trial level is not full after the draw of Qualified Entries, then there will be a Secondary Draw of any entries received that have not yet passed the required ORT or earned the required title.
-These entries will be accepted pending completion of the requirements
+● If a trial level is not full after the draw of Qualified Entries, then there will be a Secondary Draw of any entries received that did not meet the ORT or title requirements.
+These entries will be accepted pending completion of the requirements.

-Note: If you are entered in another trial before this one and earn the title for the level you are entering ( NW1 or NW2 or NW3 Elite) at this trial, you will forfeit your space in this trial and be given a full refund.
-If there is space remaining after all Qualified Entries that have not yet earned the title level are accommodated then you will be given the option of keeping your space and retesting at that title level.
+Note: If you are entered in another trial before this one and earn the title for the level you are entering (NW1 or NW2 or NW3 Elite) at this trial, you will forfeit your space in this trial.
+If there is space remaining after all Qualified Entries are accommodated then you will be given the option of keeping your space and retesting at that title level.
+If you cancel your entry or forfeit your space after the refund period has ended then no refunds will be issued.

-- You may enter multiple dogs for entry in the draw.
+● You may enter multiple dogs for entry in the draw.
 However, only one dog/handler per title level will be accepted into the trial.
 Entry will go to the dog selected in the draw – you may not swap to an alternate dog.
 In the event that multiple dogs are selected in the draw, you may select which dog you wish to enter.
+Once a dog has been entered as a second dog/handler entry, you may not swap handlers after the draw to change the entry to a first dog/handler unless the trial is not full.
+No dog will be given a space in more than one day of any given trial weekend.

-- The Dog has earned the prior title at least 14 days prior to the trial date.
+4. The Dog has earned the prior title level at least 14 days prior to the trial date.

-- Qualified entry for NW1-Dog has not yet earned a NW1 title level.
+5. Qualified entry for NW1 – Dog has not yet earned a NW1 title level.

-- Qualified entry for NW2-Dog has earned a NW1 title level and has not yet earned a NW2
+6. Qualified entry for NW2 – Dog has earned a NW1 title level and has not yet earned a NW2 title.

 A waiting list for alternates will be started as soon as entries fill.

-Alternates will be contacted when a space opens up or just before the trial if we are requesting your attendance in case of no-shows.
+Alternates will be contacted when a space opens up.
 Note: Depending on last minute trial logistics, we may opt to not fill all canceled spaces.

 Be sure you read and understand the guidelines for this trial before entering.
 By submitting a registration for this NACSW™ Trial, you acknowledge that you have read, understand, and accept the policies and liability information of NACSW™.